Jelly-RDF/jelly-jvm/docs/docs/getting-started-plugins.md

 {% endif %} or you can go the the [releases page](https://github.com/Jelly-RDF/jelly-jvm/releases) on GitHub to download a specific version of the `jelly-rdf4j-plugin.jar` file.
     - Note that the Jelly version must be compatible with your RDF4J version.
 Consult the [compatibility table](index.md#compatibility).
 - Place the file in your classpath.
 Consult the manual of your application for the exact location.
-- You can now use Jelly format for parsing, serialization, and streaming serialization in your RDF4J application.
+- You can now use the Jelly format for parsing and serialization in your RDF4J application.

 ## Supported features